Mercury Tracer: Body

-The second-generation Tracer was offered in two configurations; along with the station wagon, a four-door sedan replaced the previous hatchbacks (offered as an Escort).
-While sharing almost no body panels with its Mazda counterpart, the Tracer differed little from the Escort, with the latter distinguished largely by amber turn signal lenses.
+The second-generation Tracer was offered in two configurations: a four-door sedan and a five-door station wagon; though offered by Ford for the Escort, the two hatchbacks were discontinued for the Tracer (a station wagon was not offered by Mazda).
+Sharing almost no body panels with the Protegé (aside from visibly shared door stampings), the Tracer shared a large degree of commonality with the Laser and Escort, differing primarily in the design of its grille, clear-lens parking lamps, and full-width taillamps (in the style of the Cougar and Grand Marquis).

 Throughout the second-generation Tracer's production run, only two trim levels were available: an unnamed base model sedan and wagon, and the LTS (Luxury Touring Sedan), which served as the flagship of the model range.
 Largely the counterpart of the Ford Escort LX-E (the four-door equivalent to the Ford Escort GT), the LTS was powered by a 127 hp Mazda 1.8-liter engine; the LTS was produced through the 1996 model year.
 For 1994, a "Trio" package became available on the base Tracer sedan and wagon.
 The Trio package featured a leather-wrapped steering wheel, 7-spoke aluminum wheels (Shared with the Ford Escort LX Sport) and a "Trio" decal on each fender; Tracer sedans with the Trio package also featured rear decklid spoilers.
 The package continued to be available through 1996.

 During its production, the second-generation Tracer saw few external changes.
 For 1991, the base model Tracer sedan and wagon were styled with a body-color front grille, while the LTS featured a light-bar grille; the base model received the LTS's grille for 1993.
-Also for 1993, the Tracer was given a drivers' side airbag as a passive restraint, replacing automatic seatbelts; for 1994, the addition of a passenger airbag required a redesign of the dashboard.
+For 1994, the Tracer was given a drivers' side airbag as a passive restraint; for 1995, the passenger airbag was added, requiring a redesign of the dashboard, however, the automatic seat belts retained through 1996.

 Third generation (1997–1999)

-For 1997, Lincoln-Mercury released the third-generation Mercury Tracer, sharing a redesign alongside the American Ford Escort.
-While sharing the same chassis underpinnings as the previous generation, the powertrain and body underwent substantial revisions.
+For 1997, the third-generation Mercury Tracer was released, sharing its redesign alongside the third-generation Ford Escort.
+Retaining the same Mazda-based chassis underpinnings from the previous generation, the body was all-new with substantial revisions to the powertrain.
+No longer related to the Ford Laser (which had followed the design updates of the Mazda Protegé since 1994), the third-generation Tracer was derived solely from the Ford Escort.

-The third generation is the only version to be assembled entirely in the United States, with all assembly consolidated at Wayne Stamping & Assembly in Wayne, Michigan.
+This generation is the only version to be assembled entirely in the United States, with all assembly consolidated at Wayne Stamping & Assembly in Wayne, Michigan.
 Following the 1999 model year, the Tracer was withdrawn (along with the Escort station wagon).
 For 1999, 23,146 examples were sold.
 The final Mercury Tracer rolled off the assembly line on July 2, 1999.